M-o-a-T/moat/doc/spec_firmware.rst

   The server sends a block# and 1-byte length-1 (i.e. 0…63, corresponding
   to 1…64 bytes).
 The client replies with the contents, plus 16-bit checksum.

-  8: standard flask
+  8: standard flash
   9: boot flash
   10: RAM
   11: EEPROM

 * 12-15
   Checksum Range
-  As 'Read' but the reply contains just the checksum.
-TODO.
+  As 'Read', but the reply contains just the checksum.

 Updating the boot loader
 ========================